HCBravoLab/yanagi/README.md

 ```
 List of options available:

 - **-l**  | **--max-overlap**: This (integer) parameter value controls the maximum overlap between any two (L-disjoint) generated segments.
-Yanagi allows for up to L-length overlap between segments to span possible junctions.
-A typical choice of L would equal to the expected read length.
+A typical choice of l would equal to the expected read length.
+Refer to Yanagi's [paper](https://bmcbioinformatics.biomedcentral.com/articles/10.1186/s12859-019-2947-6) for more details on L-disjointness.

 - **-wd** | **--work-dir**: This is the work directory where the preprocessed annotation files exist (same output directory used in the preprocess subcommand).
 This directory must have two files ```disjoint_bins.tsv``` and ```txs2bins.tsv```.